One spark can banish every shadow in his heart.

 Chandra has planned for centuries for a battle against evil that she knows will determine the world’s future.
 She’s never wasted time on the pleasures of the physical realm, much less experienced passion—until the firestorm sparks between herself and Thorolf, demanding more from her than she ever expected to give.
 Will the firestorm provide new power, or be a dangerous distraction that gives Chen the chance to triumph over the Pyr forever?

-Buy Serpent’s Kiss Now!
+Buy Serpent’s Kiss ebook:

 An excerpt from Serpent’s Kiss: